|You don't have to go without the buns if gluten free.|

 Divide the dough evenly among your 4 to 8 cups, then with a knife, spread the dough to fit the custard cup.
 Set the cups on a tray or the table, close together, and place a large piece of plastic wrap over the top of the cups.
 That will keep them from drying out as they rise.

-I let them raise for 1 to 2 hours, depending on how warm the house is.
+I let them raise for 1 to 2 hours, and longer if the yeast is a little old, depending on how warm the house is.
 You want the dough to rise up until it's almost at the top of the cups, but not quite.
 If you're in a hurry, the minimum rise you want is 3/4 of the way up.

 When the dough has almost risen as high as you like, preheat your oven to 350 degrees.
 Bake large cups for 20 minutes and small cups for 15.
 Remove the cups from the oven and allow them to cool for 15 to 20 minutes before you try to remove the buns from the cups.